pksilen/vitja-service/README.md

 - allow paging for sub entities using window functions
   paginations: [{ fieldName?: string, pageNumber, pageSize }]
 - Array property types must have ArrayMaxSize annotation
-- Don't validate array max size in response validation
+- ArrayMaxSize Annotation is not checked in response validation
-- Add-methods should check if more can be added
+- AddSubEntity/Entities-methods should check if more can be added based on ArrayMaxSize annotation
+- UpdateEntity: possibility via a flag to modify subentities arrays
+- UsersService: new AllowForInternalUse function DeleteSoldFavoriteSalesItemIds
 - @ManyToMany
 - npm mysql2 for MariaDb/MySql
   - mysql distributed tracing